 The second phase of the project focused on evaluating, through NQF's Consensus Development Process, 15 measures that were scheduled for maintenance review.
-Despite targeted outreach and an extended Call for Measures period, no new measures were submitted to this project.
+As previously noted, dDespite targeted outreach and an extended $Call\ for\ Measures$ period, no new measures were submitted to this project.
+12